OpenArabicPE/slides/2020-oib-forschungstage/2020-01-24-catch-me-if-you-can_notes.md

 - chunking/sampling impacts results
     + features: run multiple iterations and have them vote
     + texts: minimum length of 4000-5000 words

+## stylometry: 5000 words

+- it works! correctly identified signal of
+    + authorship
+    + editorship
+    + translation
+- additional (sub)-signal: genre
+- Contradicts the hypothesis insofar as there is at least one additional author beyond Muḥammad Kurd ʿAlī for articles in *al-Muqtabas*